magic/core/example/pages/index.md

 ~4 kb javascript boilerplate.
-usually, all the javascript in your homepage will be 30-60kb big (after unpacking), 10-30kb get transmitted from the server to the client. this documentation page you are reading loads less than 20kb of gzipped javascript, which, when parsing, turns into ~55kb of uncompressed javascript. this includes all content of all subpages, no additional server requests needed for all navigations.
+usually, all the javascript in your homepage will be 30-60kb big (after unpacking), 10-30kb get transmitted from the server to the client. this documentation page you are reading loads 20kb of gzipped javascript, which, when parsing, turns into ~88kb of uncompressed javascript. this includes all content of all subpages, no additional server requests needed for any navigations in the page.

+WIP: code splitting for bigger pages.

 ### @magic works without javascript